modular-network/ethereum-libraries/LinkedListLib/README.md

 2. Place each file in their respective directory in **your** truffle project.
    **Note**: The `2_deploy_test_contracts.js` file should either be renamed to the next highest number among your migrations files i.e. `3_deploy_test_contracts.js` or you can place the code in your existing deployment migration file. *See Quick Install above.*
 3. [Start a testrpc node](https://github.com/ethereumjs/testrpc \"testrpc's Github\")
-   This particular library needs specific flags set due to gas requirements.
-Use the following string when starting the testrpc:

-   `testrpc`

 4. In your terminal go to your truffle project directory and run `truffle test`.

 ### solc Installation